Welcome to the Early Childhood/Elementary and

 and Committed Leaders"

-The Early Childhood/Elementary and Special Education Department (EESE) provides undergraduate and graduate programs for students seeking preparation to work with young children in the community, agencies, and preK-12 school settings.
-The goal of the teacher education programs is to prepare competent, compassionate, collaborative, and committed leaders.
+The Early Childhood/Elementary and Special Education Department (EESE) provides undergraduate and graduate programs for students seeking preparation to work with children in the community, agencies, and preK-12 school settings.
 The teacher education programs are approved by the Virginia Department of Education (DOE) and accredited by the National Council for the Accreditation of Teacher Education (NCATE).
-The early childhood, elementary, and special education programs provide instruction, field experiences, and clinical practices that develop excellence in teaching and skills to serve diversified populations.
+The EESE programs provide instruction, field experiences, and clinical practices that develop excellence in teaching and skills to serve diversified populations.

 The Master of Arts (MA) degree in Special Education has four areas of study.
 The Vision Impairment endorsement is offered.